 1. Using File Manager or FTP Client

-If your WordPress dashboard is inaccessible, you can use a File Manager or FTP client to locate and edit the .htaccess
+If your WordPress dashboard is inaccessible, you can use a File Manager or FTP client to locate and edit the .htaccess file.

 Steps to Fix the File with File Manager: